DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 Truth, pure Truth, is thought of as having asymptotic fidelity which we can approximate when we exorcise our sinful corporeal selves with the double-blind randomized controlled ritual.
-It will wash away our “faulty subjectivity” and lived experiences so we can get at “the things in themselves” (Ref Kant).
+It will wash away our “faulty subjectivity” and lived experiences so we can get at “the things in themselves” [^9].
 Truth is omnipotent, omniscient, omnipresent, all hail.

 How much easier would it be if humans stopped making the world filthy with their lived experiences, ugh.

-[What comfortable narratives or emotions did you notice coming up for you while you were reading this section?]

 ### A New King